labarilem/notes/bitcoin-and-cryptocurrency-technologies/crypto-hash-functions.md

 **Crypto puzzles:** puzzles that can be used as proof of work.
 These puzzles are used in blockchain based coin technologies such as Bitcoin.

-# Hash function examples
+## Hash function examples

 ## SHA-256

 A popular hash function.
-An high level description of SHA-256 is given by the following diagram:
+A high level description of SHA-256 is given by the following diagram:

 ![](./images/sha256.png)